bharadwaj-nidumolu/CS-682-AI_Animal_Gate_Way/README.md

 ## Steps to execute 'DetectCat' :

-(a)To run our application , the 1st and most important is to create python virtual environment and can be done using command { python3 -m venv /path_to_store_file/ }.
+1.To run our application , the 1st and most important is to create python virtual environment and can be done using command { python3 -m venv /path_to_store_file/ }.

-(b)Once the python virtual environment is created then we should activate the environment to run our application which can be done using command { source /path_to_store_file/bin/activate }.
+2.Once the python virtual environment is created then we should activate the environment to run our application which can be done using command { source /path_to_store_file/bin/activate }.

-(c)Then after, change the directory to the folder where "DetectCat.py" is located.
+3.Then after, change the directory to the folder where "DetectCat.py" is located.

-(d) Now , compile the python file using command { python3 DetectCat.py }.
+4.Now , compile the python file using command { python3 DetectCat.py }.
 Upon sucessful compilation open browser redirect to { ip_address:port_number/method_name }.
 Here in our code 172.20.10.2 is ip_address, 5000 is port_number and classify is method_name.
 Change ip_address accordingly to which network is connected.